Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 23 Agustus 2025 14.23.31 UTC
+- WIB: Sabtu, 23 Agustus 2025 15.31.40 UTC
-- WITA: Sabtu, 23 Agustus 2025 15.23.31 UTC
+- WITA: Sabtu, 23 Agustus 2025 16.31.40 UTC
-- WIT: Sabtu, 23 Agustus 2025 16.23.31 UTC
+- WIT: Sabtu, 23 Agustus 2025 17.31.40 UTC

 Kutipan Inspiratif:
-"When WORDS fail, eyes speak.When eyes fail,?HEART? speaks.
-When HEART fails, nothing speaks they put cotton in the nose"
+"Technology is the fashion of the '90s.
+It affects everyone, and everyone is interested in it - either from fear of being left behind or because they have a real need to use technology."

-Kategori: funny
+Kategori: technology